technopedia9645/music_player_python/README.md

 # music_player_python

-this is a simple music player with a lot of bugs
+this is a simple music player with a lot of bugs writtem in python 3

 ## Usage
 ```